samedhi/firemore-start-template/README.md

 It will run the test once.
 It will re-run the test whenever any file is edited under either `/src` or `/test`.
 Feel free to add (or remove) locations under watch using the `--watch` argument.

+## Continous Integration with Github Workflow

+**Warning: DO NOT SHARE YOU SECRETS WITH OTHERS.
+Your FIREBASE_TOKEN environment variable allows anyone to act as you with regard to firebase! **

+A "Push on Master" workflow has been included in `.github\workflows\master-push.yml` that will attempt to push your project to firebase hosting.
+This workflow requires that two secret variables be set within Github.
+Secrets can be set in the Github page for your project under `Project > Settings > Secrets`.

+You will need to add two environment variables named `FIREBASE_PROJECT` and `FIREBASE_TOKEN` within Secrets.
+* `FIREBASE_PROJECT` is the name of the firebase project that you want to deploy this project to.
+* `FIREBASE_TOKEN` is your token that was generated from running `> firebase login:ci` from your terminal.

+Once these two environment variables are set then Github will automatically deploy your code to firebase on every push to master.
+The code is compiled with advanced compilation.

 ## Contributions

 Pull Request are very welcome.